-VI.
-Inter-institutional Articulation/Transfer Committee
+XVIII.
+Interinstitutional Articulation Transfer Committee

-Composition of the Committee
+A. Composition of the Committee

-To assure compliance with and the continuing viability of the Articulation/Transfer Policy, a permanent inter-institutional committee on articulation/transfer was established.
-This Articulation/Transfer Committee is comprised of eleven members: three from each of the three public institutions of higher education plus a chairperson and a staff person from the RI Office of the Postsecondary Commissioner.
-The institutional representatives are appointed by the president and are to include the institutional articulation/transfer officer.
-The chairperson is appointed by the Postsecondary Commissioner.
+To assure compliance with and the continuing viability of the Articulation/Transfer Policy, a permanent interinstitutional committee on articulation/transfer was established.
+This Articulation/Transfer Committee is comprised of eleven members: three from each of the three public institutions of higher education plus a chairperson and a staff person from the Rhode Island Office of the Postsecondary Commissioner (RIOPC).
+The institutional representatives are appointed by the president of the respective institutions and are to include the institutional articulation/transfer officer.
+The chairperson is appointed by the Commissioner of Postsecondary Education.
 Committee appointments shall be reviewed every three years.

-Committee Responsibilities
+B. Committee Responsibilities

-The Committee is responsible to the Postsecondary Education Executive Council (PEEC) for the following tasks:
+The committee is responsible to the Postsecondary Commissioner for the following tasks:

-- Soliciting suggestions from administrators, faculty and students matters of articulation/transfer; - Providing continuous evaluation and review of institutional programs, policies and procedures, and inter-institutional relationships affecting transfer of students; - Recommending such revisions as are needed in institutional programs, policies, and procedures to promote the success and general well-being of the transfer student.
+Soliciting suggestions from administrators, faculty and students concerning matters of articulation/transfer;

+Providing continuous evaluation and review of institutional programs, policies and procedures, and interinstitutional relationships affecting transfer of students;

+Recommending such revisions as are needed in institutional programs, policies, and procedures to promote the success and general well-being of the transfer student.